-Jeff Bezos’s Blue Origin lost to Elon Musk’s SpaceX on a major NASA contract.
-Now a powerful senator is stepping in to help.
+Blue Origin’s loss to SpaceX on the lunar lander contract may get Congress to do something it hadn’t done before: Give NASA extra money

 In the protest, filed with the Government Accountability Office, the company said that NASA failed to allow the competitors “to meaningfully compete for an award when the Agency’s requirements changed due to its undisclosed, perceived shortfall of funding for the multi-year program lifecycle.”
 It also alleged that NASA “changed the weight accorded to evaluation factors to make price (cost to the Government) the most important factor because of perceived funding limitations.”

 For its bid, Blue Origin had formed what it called the “national team,” partnering with aerospace giants Lockheed Martin, Northrop Grumman and Draper.
 Teaming up with such aerospace heavyweights gives Blue Origin political heft and lobbying strength.
-The team is a “mix of new and established aerospace companies spread out all cross the country,” said Casey Dreier, senior space adviser at the Planetary Society, which lobbies on behalf of human space exploration.
+The team is a “mix of new and established aerospace companies spread out all across the country,” said Casey Dreier, senior space adviser at the Planetary Society, which lobbies on behalf of human space exploration.
 “I don’t think we should discount the fact that Lockheed Martin is on the team, as well.”

-SpaceX did not respond to a request for comment Wednesday.
+NASA declined to comment, and SpaceX did not respond to a request for comment Wednesday.
 Earlier, Musk pointed out on Twitter that Blue Origin had yet to launch a rocket to orbit and said that the company “can’t get it up (to orbit).”
 Later in a statement to The Washington Post he said, using Blue Origin’s initials: “The BO bid was just way too high.
 Double that of SpaceX and SpaceX has much more hardware progress.”
 He added that Bezos, who is set to step down as chief executive of Amazon this year, should be more involved in Blue Origin.
 “I think he needs to run BO full-time for it to be successful.
 Frankly, I hope he does.”

 Having two winners had been NASA’s intent from the start.
 NASA had chosen all three companies, Blue Origin, Dynetics and SpaceX, for the initial phase of the contract and was expected to choose two of them to build the lunar lander.
 In the initial round, Blue Origin won the biggest award: $579 million.
 Dynetics, which had partnered with Sierra Nevada Corp., received $253 million.
 SpaceX won the smallest amount, just $135 million.